 How to get to Xenotes

 You don’t get to the Xenotes Tour, they come to you.
 When you’re booking your tickets online, select your hotel or resort.
-A colorful van with distinctive Xenotes graphics on it will come to pick you up at a pre-determined time on the morning of your tour date.
+A colorful van with distinctive Xenotes graphics will come to pick you up at a pre-determined time on the morning of your tour date.
+Your ticket will have all the details, so be sure to print it out.

 On this excursion, we visited 4 cenotes in total.
 The nature and scenery was absolutely beautiful, and I was very glad to have experienced the natural beauty that was exclusive to this part of the world.
 When I booked the Xenotes tour, I had hoped for something that allowed me take in the local sights & nature, which helps me relax.
 From that aspect, Xenotes definitely delivered.